iamtheblackunicorn/strawberrymilk/README.markdown

 ## NOTE :scroll:

-- *Strawberry Milk :strawberry: :milk_glass: :crab:* by Alexander Abraham a.k.a. *"The Black Unicorn"*
+- *Strawberry Milk* by Alexander Abraham a.k.a. *"The Black Unicorn"*
 - Licensed under the MIT license.